-When you travel in an RV, home is wherever you park it.
+When you travel in an RV, home is where you park it.
 But the comforts of home — those depend on your RV furniture choices.

-From your dinette set to your RV mattress, your chairs & recliners and everything in between, your rig’s furnishings can keep you sitting pretty in the lap of luxury no matter where in the world the road takes you.
-But if your travel trailer or motorhome has a few miles under its belt, or even if you’re just looking for an upgrade from the standard, you may be in the market for some new furniture.
+From your dinette set to your RV mattress and everything in between, your rig’s furnishings can keep you comfy no matter where the road takes you.
+If your RV has a few miles under its belt, or you’re looking for an upgrade, you may be in the market for some new furniture.

-Just like selecting furniture for your sticks-and-bricks home, choosing RV furniture can exciting, but it can also be overwhelming — not to mention expensive.
-The quality of your upcoming camping trips depends on how comfortably your motorhome is appointed, so it’s a pretty high-stakes situation!
+Just like selecting furniture for your sticks-and-bricks home, choosing RV furniture can exciting!
+But it can also be overwhelming — not to mention expensive.
+The quality of your camping trips depends on how comfortably your motorhome is appointed, so it’s a pretty high-stakes situation!

 But that’s okay.
-We’re here to help walk you through your RV furniture choices, providing tips and tricks on what to look for in many classic pieces of RV gear as well as offering ways to find great, cozy pieces on a miniscule budget.
+We’re here to walk you through your RV furniture choices.
+We’ll provide tips and tricks on what to look and share ways to find great pieces on a tight budget.

 So — ready to start renovating?
 Here’s our ultimate guide to finding, purchasing, and enjoying the best RV furniture on the market.

-Before we dive into the nitty gritty on what to look for when shopping for specific pieces, let’s talk about RV furniture as a general concept.
-While your rig’s chairs, tables, sofas and beds might seem like fairly straightforward features, they share the same unique benefit the rest of your camper does: they’re totally customizable!
+Before we dive into what to look for when shopping, let’s talk about RV furniture as a general concept.
+While your RV’s chairs, sofas, and other furniture might seem straightforward, they’re totally customizable!

-After all, the whole point of a motorhome or travel trailer is to travel in a way that meets both your comfort and convenience needs.
-So if you’re considering some interior renovations or furniture replacements, don’t forget that you can totally overhaul the original layout if you see fit.
+After all, the whole point of a motorhome is to travel in a way that is comfortable and convenient.
+If you’re considering some interior renovations or furniture replacements, don’t forget that you can overhaul the original layout.

-This is especially true if you’re planning on taking to the road for long-term road trips, or even considering living in your rig full time.
+This is especially helpful if you’re planning on taking to the road for long-term trips or living in your rig full time.
 You want your home away from home to feel… well, homey.
 And that means taking design matters into your own hands.

-For an example of what we’re talking about, check out how Chris Dunphy and Cherie Ve Ard of Technomadia transformed the interior of their vintage bus, Zephyr.
+Check out how Chris Dunphy and Cherie Ve Ard of Technomadia transformed the interior of their vintage bus, Zephyr.
 Since they live (and work!) on the road full-time, they had to take their specific lifestyle needs into consideration.
-To that end, the couple installed a custom computer-friendly workspace as well as tackling aesthetic upgrades, like reupholstering the pull-out sofa and, replacing the bathroom countertop and adding a chic vessel-style sink.
+The couple installed a custom, computer-friendly workspace and tackled upgrades like reupholstering the pull-out sofa and replacing the bathroom countertop.

-No matter what, always remember that your RV’s set of furnishings and overall layout is totally within your control — and totally changeable.
+Always remember that your RV’s furnishings and overall layout are totally within your control — and totally changeable.
 Makes the prospect of those renovations even more exciting, right?

 Score the Best RV Furniture with Time (and Research!)

-No matter what specific pieces of RV furniture you end up including in your final RV footprint, finding the very best products is both important and time-consuming.
-Even if you get a good deal on a new set of RV recliners or a table, it’s a waste of money if the furniture is uncomfortable or doesn’t function the way you need it to.
+No matter what pieces of RV furniture you include in your final design, finding pieces is important but time-consuming.
+Even if you get a good deal on a new set of RV recliners, it’s a waste of money if the furniture is uncomfortable or doesn’t function the way you need it to.

-So here are some general tips to help you ensure you get the very best RV furniture for your money, no matter which items you’re in the market to buy.
+So here are some general tips to ensure you get the very best RV furniture for your money.

 1. Take your time.